MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/ConvertTo-Csv.md

 ## DESCRIPTION

-The `ConvertTo-CSV` cmdlet returns a series of comma-separated value (CSV) strings that represent the objects that you submit.
+The `ConvertTo-CSV` cmdlet returns a series of character-separated value (CSV) strings that represent the objects that you submit.
 You can then use the `ConvertFrom-Csv` cmdlet to recreate objects from the CSV strings.
 The objects converted from CSV are string values of the original objects that contain property values and no methods.

 You can use the `Export-Csv` cmdlet to convert objects to CSV strings. `Export-CSV` is similar to `ConvertTo-CSV`, except that it saves the CSV strings to a file.